“Don’t Help Us, Join Us”: Reimagining the Fight to Find Cures for ALS

 “Selfishly, I would love to see a cure in my lifetime, but if that’s not going to be the case, I would like to know that we played a small part in changing the narrative,” said Wallach, when explaining his dedication to a cause that is much bigger than his personal fight.

-I Am ALS proposes that if you give your effort, the narrative will change from “if there is a cure” to “when there is a cure.”
-Wallach is confident that when a cure is found for ALS, it will unlock cures for other neurological diseases, like Parkinson’s, Alzheimer’s, and dementia.
+I AM ALS proposes that if you give your effort, the narrative will change from “if there is a cure” to “when there is a cure.”
+Wallach is confident that when cures are found for ALS, it will unlock cures for other neurological diseases, like Parkinson’s, Alzheimer’s, and dementia.

 The first step to join the movement is the simple act of raising your hand.
-Wallach and Abrevaya are asking that, today, we all subscribe to the I AM ALS newsletter and follow @iamalsorg on Twitter.
-Every email that goes out will include a few simple ways to make a difference.
-And, in the meantime, we can follow Wallach’s lead and continue to see the infinite possibilities ahead.
+Wallach and Abrevaya are asking that, today, we find one simple action to take to make an impact and follow the @iamalsorg movement on Twitter, Facebook, or Instagram.

 “There is power in saying that the fact that I don’t know what’s coming next isn’t going to define me; what defines me is how I approach it.
 There are infinite possibilities, instead of dread.
 When I wake up in the morning, it’s about which possibility I am going to work toward that day.”